 Most adults rely on some form of caffeine to get through the day, usually by way of coffee or energy drinks.
 You know it’s a stimulant and you love how it can help you fight off fatigue as it tries to creep in throughout the day.

-On the flip side of that, too much caffeine can be a problem.
 Drinking too much coffee on a daily basis can elevate your anxiety, blood pressure, and cortisol.
 Your body will then be more susceptible to stress.

 There are ways to naturally reduce your coffee intake, but remember that coffee and energy drinks aren’t the only sources of caffeine you may encounter on a day to day basis.